johannesbottcher/MDT-Quick-Manual/README.md

 ## Where do i get support?

+Standard location for template support is LaTeX-community.org.
+Remember to give a detailed description (miinimal working example)of what is not working.

+## Where do i report a bug?

-Standard location for class support is LaTeX-community.org.
+Standard location for template support is LaTeX-community.org.
-Remember to give a detailed description of what is not working.
+Remember to give a detailed description (miinimal working example)of what is not working.

 ----